+The foundation plans to research a national strategy for film education and training, and to develop sector-information systems to measure sector performance and the related economic and job-multiplier effects.
 The industry received a major boost with the launch of the Film and Television Production Rebate by the Department of Trade and Industry in June 2004.

 The rebate complements existing support measures.
-It aims to provide for the production of both foreign and local large-budget films made in South Africa or under co-production agreements.
+It provides for the production of both foreign and local large-budget films made in South Africa or under co-production agreements.

-For a company to be eligible for the rebate, it must be a South African resident company, or a non-South African resident company with a South African business registration that is operating with a permanent establishment in the country.
+For a company to be eligible for the rebate, it must be a South African resident company, or a non-South African resident company with a South African business registration that operates with a permanent establishment in the country.

 A number of large South African media companies have acquired production companies to increase their capabilities in the media and entertainment sector.

 The increase in the number of television channels available to South African viewers has resulted in an increased demand for local programming, due to local-content quotas.
-In South Africa, locally produced television productions are extremely popular with viewers.
+In South Africa, locally produced television productions are extremely popular.